LeChat76/P4/README.md

 ## Features
 - data stored in json file
 ## Features to come
- - no idea for the moment
+ - graphical interface (with tkinter)